jordipbou/frMIDI/README.md

 # frMIDI

-Functional reactive MIDI ES6 library.
+JavaScript functional reactive MIDI library.

-Functions are curried.
+Functions are curried and parameters ordered for correct composing of functions.

 # Modules